 - Equipment handlers may need to move equipment between various locations.
 Those afraid of heights cannot perform tasks associated with these occupations.
 Physical strength and ladder climbing ability are necessary.

 - Hazardous materials workers and inspectors must enter confined spaces.
 Small, and sometimes underground or dark places including tanks, must be inspected and cleaned.
-Confined space entry is a key component of many EWDJT programs.
+Confined space entry is a key component of many JT programs.